American Dysautonomia Institute Homepage

 In addition, digestion is controlled by the autonomic nervous system (ANS).
 When the ANS malfunctions causing non-familial dysautonomia (NFD), the person challenged with the situation commonly develops gastrointestinal problems.
 Symptoms include nausea and abdominal pain.

 While these are some of the more obvious symptoms of NFD, there are many more, as the autonomic nervous system affects all automatic functions of the body.
-Because NFD can cause blood supply problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.
+Because NFD can cause problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.

 The following conditions are types of non-familial dysautonomia: